 TGbe editor: Please modify the following paragraph in P471L39 in subclause 35.3.12.4 Traffic Indication as follows in D2.2:

-An AP MLD may (#12808)use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
+An AP MLD may (#12808)use Multi-Link Traffic Indication element and (#10386)AID Bitmap element carried in a Beacon-A frame to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
 An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
 The AP’s indication may be carried in a broadcast or a unicast frame.

 TGbe editor: Please modify the following paragraph in P471L63 in subclause 35.3.12.4 Traffic Indication as follows in D2.2: